It4innovations/hyperqueue/docs/deployment/allocation.md

 automatic allocator.
 We suggest that you do not use a long duration for this parameter, as it can result in wasting precious allocation time.

+- `--worker-start-cmd <cmd>` This shell command will be executed on each allocated node just before a worker is started on the given node.
+You can use it e.g. to initialize some shared environment for the node, or to load software modules.

+- `--worker-stop-cmd <cmd>` This shell command will be executed on each allocated node just after the worker stops on that node.
+You can use it e.g. to clean up a previously initialized environment for the node. **Note that the execution of this command is best-effort!
+It is not guaranteed that the command will always be executed.** For example, PBS/Slurm can kill the allocation without giving HQ a chance to run the command.

 - `--name <name>` Name of the allocation queue.
 Will be used to name allocations.
 Serves for debug purposes only.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.